timothepearce/hacktoberfest-2k18-katas/README.md

-# Hacktoberfest 2018 Code Challenges
+# Hacktoberfest in 2018 Code Challenges

 The point of this repository is to allow anyone to start contributing on a public repository.